Wishing Adieu to Dry January

 “Pressed” Sandwiches

-In your quest to become an iron man or woman, begin with the simplest form of grilled sandwich: the classic American grilled cheese (probably labeled as such by a French chef).
+In your quest to become an IronMan or woman, begin with the simplest form of grilled sandwich: the classic American grilled cheese (probably labeled as such by a French chef).
 Once you’ve mastered the art of pressing cheese between crisply browned slices of WonderBread, you can expand your horizons to include other international specialties.
-Try a simple quesadilla with Monterey Jack cheese and few slices of jalapeño pepper melted between two small flour tortillas.
-Then, when you are ready for a greater challenge, take your cue from the Italians who’ve turned grilled sandwiches into an art form call panini.
-In addition to a wide variety of cheese, they add grilled eggplant, roasted bell pepper and thinly sliced meats.
+Try a simple quesadilla with Monterey Jack cheese and a few slices of jalapeño pepper melted between two small flour tortillas.
+Then, when you are ready for a greater challenge, take your cue from the Italians who’ve turned grilled sandwiches into an art form called panini.
+In addition to a wide variety of cheese, they add grilled eggplant, roasted bell pepper, and thinly sliced meats.

 Your Basic “Pressed” Cheese Sandwich